jung0522/Team-recording-project/README.md

 # Team-recording-project
-This is project for team recording
+This is project for team recording.